peter1591/hearthstone-ai/agents/include/MCTS/README.md

 * Tackle randomness by creating redirect nodes
 * Share identical game state in one single tree node
   * For example, if two actions can be swapped without any notable difference, the corresponding two tree nodes can in fact map to the one single node.
+* Parallel Monte Carlo tree search

+## Thread Safety
+* Support multi-thread environment
 * Support virtual loss to improve multi-thread performance
-* Support multi-thread environment

 ## Reference
 1. [Information Set Monte Carlo Tree Search](http://eprints.whiterose.ac.uk/75048/1/CowlingPowleyWhitehouse2012.pdf)